Proven Guide: How Women Entrepreneurs Can Find a Co-Founder

 Tips for Avoiding Future Conflicts

-Warning Signs: Red Flags When Choosing a Co-Founder
+Red Flags to Watch for When Choosing a Co-Founder

 Lack of Transparency